UK PM Johnson will ask for Brexit extension if no deal by October 19, court told

 While Johnson said he respected last week’s Supreme Court decision, he also said the judges were wrong.

-Additional reporting by Graham Fahy in Dublin; Editing by Kate Holton, Timothy Heritage and Frances Kerry
+Additional reporting by Graham Fahy in Dublin and Gabriela Baczynska in Brussels, Editing by Frances Kerry and Janet Lawrence